nikhovas/goshort/README.md

 There are two images of GoShort:

 - `nikhovas/goshort:alpine` - standalone goshort.
 Can be used with docker-compose
-- `nikhovas/goshort:redis` - goshort container with embedded Redis database.
+- `nikhovas/goshort:redis` - goshort with embedded Redis database.

 All in DockerHub.